manycore-research/PlankAssembly/README.md

 The released dataset only contains 3D shape programs.
 To prepare the data for training and testing, please run the following commands.

-We use [PythonOCC](https://github.com/tpaviot/pythonocc-core) to render three-view orthogonal engineering drawing, and save them as SVG files.
+We use [PythonOCC](https://github.com/tpaviot/pythonocc-core) to render three-view orthogonal engineering drawing and save them as SVG files.

 ```bash
 # render complete inputs